Is Agile Really That Successful?

 For everyone who will touch the Agile project, and especially for those working remotely, it’s important to make it easy to information-share and collaborate.
 The right Agile project management tool will help facilitate this rather than hinder it, particularly when you’re working with a distributed team.
 Modifying the structure of your teams is the long-term goal, and aiming to get business units aligned in the meantime is the short-term goal.

 Not getting everyone on the same page.

 It’s also likely that your Agile team will need to intersect on projects with non-Agile team members.
-Reinforcements on your part may be necessary to ensure smooth communications between teams.
+Reinforcements on your part for cross-functional teams may be necessary to ensure smooth communications between teams.
 Realize that non-Agile teams that work on a different schedule than their Agile-team counterparts may not understand the importance of adhering to the Agile team’s timeframe.
 It’s up to you to facilitate this understanding.

 To succeed in getting everyone on the same page, you must be hands-on with the transformation for all key stakeholders (even those not directly involved with Agile projects) to ensure that they’re on board and will be supportive in fostering an Agile environment.
 Extoll the benefits of Agile with lunch-and-learns and other educational opportunities to help shift the mindset of your organizational culture.
 Helping those from the top down understand how Agile can help them reach their short- and long-term goals, and how the results of Agile projects have the ability to make far-reaching positive impacts across the company, can help hesitant individuals or departments get on board.

 The way your organization measures success must also be consistent, as Agile results shouldn’t be based on traditional frameworks.
 If the performance-management objectives of the management team aren’t aligned with the development team, the objectives of the organization as a whole may need realignment.

 Following rules that aren’t providing value.